Eric has been an online writer for over six years. His articles often focus on DIY home projects.

 - Step 1: The first thing I did was kill off the bees as best I could.
 The male guard bees flying around the nest in the daytime were easy targets with standard stinging insect killer.

 - Step 2: At night, when the females and other bees were in the nest, I sprayed inside of each hole with insect killer.
 For this step, it's smart to use a foaming spray made especially for carpenter bees.
 Some experts also recommend using a powdered insecticide that the bees will track inside the nest, but I only used the spray.
-I repeated this every night for about a week, making sure I got the lot of them.
+I repeated this every night for about a week, making sure I got a lot of them.
 My next step would be to seal up the holes, so I did not want to miss any of them, especially a female who might burrow further into the house.